xxz619/blog/posts.md

 ---

 ## [My First Web Application: Gardener's Journal](https://www.feliciabacon.com/garderners-journal)
-**May 17th, 2021 | Projects**
+**August 22nd, 2021 | Projects**

-This post will be a detailed explanation of my first web application "Gardener's Journal".
-This is an optional project as part of Course RB175 of Launch School's Core Curriculum.
+Introducing **Gardener's Journal**!
+This is the first web application that I've built with Ruby and Sinatra.
+This is an optional project from Launch School's RB175 Networked Applications Course.

 ---